Waterfountain10/ChipDaddy/README.md

-Absolutely — here’s a stripped-down, minimal, chill version of your README that feels more personal and not AI-generated:

----

 # chip-8-emulator

 Learning C++ by building a CHIP-8 emulator from scratch.
 No external libraries besides SDL2.
 Trying out a few ideas along the way.